talha6514/Power-BI-Projects/README.md

-# Power-BI-using-SQL
+# Power-BI-using-SQL & Excel Datasets
-The repository contains different visualizations of SQL datasets after cleaning and categorizing them using Power BI.
+The repository contains different visualizations of SQL and Excel datasets after cleaning and categorizing them using Power BI.